Rooster feathers prized by fishermen are now popular in hair salons

 Gabrielle Aquaro says she doesn’t see the fad running its course any time soon.

-Aquaro: You know, we were joking that Whiting Farms is just waiting for their roosters to die.
-Because the minute that sucker's dead, they're on 'em.
+Aquaro: You know, we were joking that Whiting Farms is just sitting there waiting, waiting for their roosters to die.
+Because the minute that sucker’s dead, they’re on ’em.

 Question is: Who gets the feathers?
 Fly fishermen or their daughters?

 I’m Jennifer Collins for Marketplace.

 As a nonprofit news organization, our future depends on listeners like you who believe in the power of public service journalism.